w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 depending on the existence of such an account).
 For example, the existential deposit adds a provider reference simply because the account exists, while a proxy account adds a consumer reference (the proxy existence depends on the existence of the proxied account, the proxy is the consumer).
+**Because the existential deposit is part of the untouchable balance, the user can use all the spendable balance (there is no need to keep 1 DOT as spendable).**

 If the account creates a proxy, it will use the `free` balance as shown below.